ladooniani/dropsuit-stem/README.md

 [![npm version](https://img.shields.io/npm/v/dropsuit-stem.svg?style=flat)](https://www.npmjs.com/package/dropsuit-stem) [![npm](https://img.shields.io/npm/dt/dropsuit-stem.svg?style=flat-square)](https://www.npmjs.com/package/dropsuit-stem) [![License](https://img.shields.io/npm/l/dropsuit-stem.svg)](https://www.npmjs.com/package/dropsuit-stem)

-# Overview of [DropSuit](https://github.com/ladooniani/dropsuit#readme) NLP and the stem Function
+# Overview of [DropSuit](https://github.com/ladooniani/dropsuit#readme) NLP's stem function for word stemming

-[DropSuit](https://github.com/ladooniani/dropsuit#readme) NLP is an open-source JavaScript and Node.js library offering diverse functions for natural language processing and data manipulation.
-The stem function is one of its modules, designed for reducing words to their base or root form.
-It is available under the Apache License 2.0.
+[DropSuit](https://github.com/ladooniani/dropsuit#readme)  NLP is an open-source JavaScript and Node.js library that provides a variety of functions for natural language processing and data manipulation.
+One of these functions is the stem function, which is designed to reduce words to their base or root form.
+As part of the DropSuit NLP library, the stem function is available under the Apache License 2.0.

-## DropSuit NLP Method: A JavaScript and Node.js function for word stemming

-The stem function is a part of the DropSuit NLP library, it's a JavaScript and Node.js function that reduces words to their base or root form.
-It's open-source and available under the Apache License 2.0.

 ### Installation